-According to the Sydney University GI database, Rice Syrup has a glycemic index of 98, which is extremely high (15).
+According to the Sydney University GI database, rice syrup has a glycemic index of 98, which is extremely high (12).

-Bottom Line: Rice syrup has a glycemic index of 98, which is higher than almost every other sweetener on the market.
-This can be a huge problem.
+Brown rice syrup has a glycemic index of 98, which is higher than almost every other sweetener on the market.

-Arsenic is a toxic chemical that is often found in trace amounts in some foods... including rice and rice syrups.
+Arsenic is a toxic chemical often found in trace amounts in some foods, including rice and rice syrups.

-They found significant levels of arsenic in the products.
-The formulas had 20 times the total arsenic concentrations of the ones that weren't sweetened with rice syrup.
+Significant levels of arsenic were identified in these products.
+The formulas had 20 times the total arsenic concentrations of the ones not sweetened with rice syrup.

-Even if it is fructose-free, rice syrup seems to be mostly bad news.
+Even if it is fructose-free, rice syrup seems mostly harmful.

-You will be much better of sweetening your foods with the sweeteners in this article here... they are natural, low-calorie sweeteners that don’t raise blood sugar levels.
+You may be much better off sweetening your foods with natural, low-calorie sweeteners that don’t raise blood sugar levels.